 - 1. Accessing or Communicating Inappropriate Materials Students may not access or post abusive, obscene, vulgar, sexually explicit, threatening, discriminatory, harassing, bullying and/or illegal materials, images (still or video) or messages. - 2.
 Illegal Activities Students may not use IRSC and Clark computers including B.Y.O.T. network services for any illegal activity. - 3.
-Students may not violate Copyrights or Software Licenses.

-- 4. "Hacking"- Students may not share passwords, use other users' passwords, access or use other users' accounts, or attempt to circumvent the network security systems and/or network services. - Malicious Use/Vandalism Students may not engage in any malicious use, disruption or harm to computers and/or network services, including but not limited to hacking activities and creation/uploading of computer viruses.
+Students may not violate Copyrights or Software Licenses. - 4.
+"Hacking"- Students may not share passwords, use other users' passwords, access or use other users' accounts, or attempt to circumvent the network security systems and/or network services. - 5.
+Malicious Use/Vandalism Students may not engage in any malicious use, disruption or harm to computers and/or network services, including but not limited to hacking activities and creation/uploading of computer viruses. - 6.
+Unauthorized Applications / Programs Students using Clark computers may only install officially approved applications on their issued devices.